 - Garden IV: gross, often complete, displacement of the femoral head.

-- Ensure analgesia (including opiates) is adequate for the patient and sufficient to allow the movements necessary for investigations and for nursing care and rehabilitation.
+- Analgesia should be adequate for the patient and should enable the movements necessary for investigations and for nursing care and rehabilitation.

-- Displaced intracapsular fractures should be treated by replacement of the femoral head with an arthroplasty in older less fit patients.
-Internal fixation is associated with less initial operative trauma but has an increased risk of reoperation on the hip.
+- Displaced intracapsular fractures should be treated by replacement of the femoral head with an arthroplasty, if the person is fit for the procedure: internal fixation is associated with less initial operative trauma but has an increased risk of re-operation on the hip.